seedcase-project/template-python-package/README.md

 This repository contains a [copier](https://copier.readthedocs.io/) template for setting up a new repository for a Python package.
-Along with a structured directory layout, this template includes configured development tools, CI configuration, and supporting files for package setup, publishing, and maintenance.
+Along with a structured directory layout, this template includes configurations for tools that improve developer experience, continuous integration and delivery workflows, and supporting files for building robust Python packages.

 Check out our
 [website](https://template-python-package.seedcase-project.org/) for